Are you driving away those you want?

 Some people just aren’t a good “fit.”

 And it’s your job, as an entrepreneur, to figure who you want as a client.

 You see, on one hand, anyone can join, and we rarely turned people down.
-Yet we marketed very specifically to a very specific person.
+Yet we marketed to a very specific person.

-Sure, you can argue that some, all, or none applies to everyone else as well, but statistically, this was who we wanted.
+Sure, you can argue that some, all, or none of that applies to everyone else as well, but statistically, this was who we wanted.

-But it didn’t end there, another reason, and big one, that I targeted that market was because when they DID transform their lives, they became my biggest fans and they we’re forever grateful.
+But it didn’t end there; another reason, and a big one, that I targeted that market was because when they DID transform their lives, they became my biggest fans and they were forever grateful.

 Just because we targeted that demographic doesn’t mean it’s all that it attracted, but they were by far the best to bring in.
 And they never missed their bill.

 Regardless of what business you’re in, there IS an ideal customer, even if you haven’t realized it.
-Sometimes it’s not as obvious, sometimes you don’t realize until you look at your list that 1/3rd are actually doctors, or that half are miners, or that 20% play hockey, or, or, or….
+Sometimes it’s not as obvious, sometimes you don’t realize until you look at your list and see that one third are actually doctors, or that half are miners, or that 20% play hockey, or, or, or….

 Oh, and let’s be honest…. if you’re still thinking EVERYONE is your market, then I have bad news for you… You can’t afford to market to them.
 There’s just not enough money in the world for you to market to everyone.

 Narrow down that field, and your cost of acquisition goes way down with it.